h Victoria Institute of Strategic Economic Studies

 This program aims to apply economics in strategic long-term decision making in the areas of climate change, sustainability and energy policies.
 It investigates key aspects of climate change and of rapidly emerging renewable technologies, as well as the policy and practice of adequate responses to these challenges.

-A major initiative in this area has been the establishment of the Victorian Energy Policy Centre within VISES, led by Associate Prof. Bruce Mountain, and funded by the Victorian Government.
+A major initiative in this area has been the establishment of the Victorian Energy Policy Centre within VISES, led by Professor Bruce Mountain, and funded by the Victorian Government.
 It produces evidence-based, policy-focused research, primarily for the Victorian Government.
 It has a high level of engagement with the Minister for Energy, Environment and Climate Change and her Department, and plays an influential role in the development of renewable energy policies in Victoria.

 New economic development models